bjungs/advent_of_code/README.md

-# Advent of Code solution
+# Advent of Code solutions
 My personal solutions to the Advent of Code challenges.

 It is not my goal to try to solve each problem in the most efficient way.